cdsittampalam/documentation/docs/Invite Trusted Parties.md

 Send from Contacts
 -----------------

-1. Click the **Add Trusted Party** button on the Trusted Network screen to show the Add Trusted Party screen.
+1. From the Trusted Network screen, click the **Add Trusted Party** button.
+The Add Trusted Party screen shows.

     ![Add Trusted](/doc-images/addtrusted.png)